Scott Moe: Premier of Saskatchewan (2018–present)

 Moe was sworn in as Saskatchewan's 15th Premier and appointed his first Cabinet on February 2, 2018.
 Notably, Alanna Koch was not returned as deputy minister to the Premier after narrowly losing her party leadership bid.
-From 2018-2020 Moe consistently ranked at the top of the table as Canada's most popular premier.
-However, his ranking dropped to fifth in the summer of 2020 after the onset of the COVID-19 pandemic.
+Until 2020, Moe consistently ranked at the top of the table as Canada's most popular premier.
+His ranking dropped substantially in the summer of 2020 after the onset of the COVID-19 pandemic.
+However, this pandemic-related hit was short-lived, and in the summer of 2023 Moe was tied as the most popular premier in the country, with Nova Scotia's Tim Houston.
+A year later, while his overall approval rating dropped from above 60% to below 50%, Moe continued to rank among the most popular premiers.